pncfoundation/pncf_message_board/Plan.md

 - When accepting message, check if id already exists and remove current so no overlap
 - allow super admins to see usernames and passwords
 - If no submission, say so
+- Add main site to top left of header